Bob Shawkey: Professional career

 Shawkey as a member of the Philadelphia Athletics.

 At the start of the season, Shawkey was chosen to be the Yankees' Opening Day starting pitcher.
 Because the team's first game was at home, this also meant that he was the first player to pitch at the newly built Yankee Stadium.
 The Yankees won 4–1 behind Babe Ruth's three-run home run, with Shawkey pitching a complete game to become the first winning pitcher at the stadium.

 Shawkey also served as the Yankees' manager in the season—following the sudden death of Miller Huggins—and guided the Yankees to a third-place finish.

 Shawkey won 195 games in his career, and won 20 or more games in four of his seasons (his high was 24).
 Shawkey is noted as the starting pitcher in the first game played in Yankee Stadium on April 18, 1923, and set the franchise record for 15 strikeouts in a single game, which stood until Ron Guidry broke it in 1978.
 Bob credited his success to a super fastball and an outstanding curve ball.
 He later served as the baseball coach for Dartmouth College.

 An adept batsman during his 15 year career, Shawkey compiled a .214 batting average (225-for-1049) with 90 runs, 3 home runs and 95 RBI.
 From 1920-1924, he drove in 59 runs for the New York Yankees.
 In 8 World Series games, he hit .267 (4-for-15) with 2 RBI.

 In 1970, Shawkey was inducted into the Pennsylvania Sports Hall of Fame in Brookville, Pennsylvania.
 During the 1976 opening day festivities for the renovated Yankee Stadium, Shawkey threw out the ceremonial first pitch.

-He died at age 90 in Syracuse, New York, on New Year's Eve 1980.
+Shawkey died at the Veterans Administration hospital in Syracuse, New York on December 31, 1980.
+He was buried at Oakwood-Morningside Cemetery in Syracuse on January 5, 1981.